This article has links to products and services we love, which we may make commission from.

 - A student visa is pretty self-explanatory; it requires you to maintain your status as a student for the time you are here, meaning if you drop out or graduate, this could affect your visa status.

 - A spousal visa isn’t automatically granted when you marry a British citizen, rather being married to a British citizen allows you to have the eligibility to apply for a visa.

 - A work visa requires you to have a job in the UK that is willing to sponsor you; however, that job also must be on the shortage occupation list.

 - An ancestry visa is only applicable if at least one grandparent was born in the UK.

 These visas are costly (especially the Spousal Visa), require a lot of paperwork, and have to be re-submitted every few years; but if you’ve found a way to qualify you will be living out the dream of many.

 You may also like our top tips for moving to Scotland.

 If you’ve ever wondered if Scotland is a good place to visit, this proves that the answer is a resounding “yes!” to that question.

 A visit to Scotland will provide you with epic road trips, quirky and fun city breaks, escapes to the remote countryside, all within a few hours of each other.

-We hope this guide has given you some useful travel tips for Scotland, and be sure to check back regularly for more helpful hints.
+We hope this guide has given you some useful travel tips for Scotland, be sure to tell us in the comments.